amundsen-io/rfcs/rfcs/000-granular-access-control.md

 ## Summary

 This RFC proposes first implementation of granular access control feature for Amundsen frontend.

 **Included in phase 1**

 * enforcing authorization rules specified in database
 * filtering search query results (prevent users from seeing content they are not authorized to access)
 * Basic UI (redirect to 'you are not authorized to access this resource' page)

-After implementation of Phase 1, Amundsen users will be able to define set of granular authorization rules for users and groups by inserting authorization rules into database.
+After implementation of Phase 1, Amundsen users will be able to define set of granular authorization rules for users and groups by inserting them into database.

 I've also included [Demo PR](https://github.com/amundsen-io/amundsen/pull/2029), which aims to show an idea behind implementation of this feature.
 This PR implements authorization for "get_table_metadata" endpoint.
 Please take a look at `frontend/amundsen_application/authz_config.py`, as well as changes in `frontend/amundsen_application/api/metadata/v0.py` files.
 Note that code on this branch won't fully reflect final implementation as it is subject to change as concept evolves.